actuary492/actuary492.github.io/_posts/2025-03-08-diversification.md

 Diversification may come in different forms but it's main purpose remains the same, that is to reduce risks.
 What risks though?

 Take for example, diversification in hedge funds and pension funds.
 They typically have assets in different asset classes such as stocks, bonds, and real estate whose returns have been proven by research to have very little correlation with one another.
 This reduces the risk of asset value loss.
 How?
-If the stock market was bearish, there may be an inflow of funds into bonds that may increase price of bonds, offsetting the temporary loss of stocks during it's bearish phase.
+If the stock market was bearish, there may be an inflow of funds into bonds that may increase price of bonds, offsetting the temporary loss of stock value during it's bearish phase.

 For insurance companies, they diversify their policyholder portfolio by making it as large as possible.
 A large portfolio of carefully chosen policyholders (they go through an underwriting process pick the least risky policyholders) ensure that financial losses of the portfolio (by means of total claims) become as predictable as possible, in the process reducing the risk of extreme claims.